Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions: Diophantine conditions for IETs and locally Hamiltonian flows

 \begin{proof} Most of the proof of Theorem follows similarly from the proof of Theorem 3.2 in \cite{Fr-Ki}.
-In addition to the proof of FDC condition in \cite{Fr-Ki}, it suffices to slightly modify the construction of the full measure set $\Xi$ (coming from \cite{Fr-Ki}) to show that every $(\pi,\lambda)\in \Xi$ satisfies \eqref{def;sdc11}, \eqref{def;sdc13} and \eqref{def;sdc5} not only on the non-negative part of the filtration (as shown in \cite{Fr-Ki}) but also on its negative part, i.e.\ on the $E^{(k)}_{-j}$ and $U^{(k)}_{-j}$ for $1\leq j\leq g$.
+In addition to the proof of the FDC in {\cite[Appendix A]{Fr-Ki}}, it suffices to slightly modify the construction of the full measure set $\Xi$ {defined in \cite[\S A.3]{Fr-Ki}} to show that every $(\pi,\lambda)\in \Xi$ satisfies \eqref{def;sdc11}, \eqref{def;sdc13}, and \eqref{def;sdc5} not only on the non-negative part of the filtration (as shown in \cite{Fr-Ki}) but also on its negative part, i.e., on $E^{(k)}_{-j}$ and $U^{(k)}_{-j}$ for $1\leq j\leq g$.
 Since this modification is straightforward, we omit the details. \end{proof}